Investment Properties: Pros, Cons and Types

 Ownership Responsibilities

-One way or another, it will take you time and effort to manage your rental assets, especially if you choose to do it on your own.
+One way or another, it will take time and effort to manage your rental assets, especially if you choose to do it on your own.
 In the meantime, delegating the task to a managing company will eat into your profit.

 Maintenance and Repair Costs